 The lineup at security is long.
 As I wait, I watch the goings-on in a shoe store right beside me.
-Although the store is microscopic – perhaps 5 metres wide – the sales-people are wearing head-mounted microphones: two people standing side by side with outstretched arms can touch facing wall.
-There is no apparent business reason for the headsets, so I imagine that they have a vanity purpose, perhaps a direct connection with the store’s owner, who wants to pretend she’s managing while drinking pina coladas on a beach.
+Although the store is microscopic – perhaps 8 metres wide – the sales-people are wearing head-mounted microphones: two people standing side by side with outstretched arms can touch facing wall.
+There is no apparent business reason for the headsets, so I imagine that they have a vanity purpose, perhaps a direct connection with the store’s owner, who wants to pretend she’s managing while drinking piña coladas on a beach.

 Security is the tightest I’ve experienced outside of Germany, and just as efficient.
-Before I know it I’ve got a temporary photo id and am on an express interior elevator to the 38th floor.
+Before I know it I’ve got a temporary photo id and am on an express elevator to the 38th floor.
 There is no reception.
 Of course.
 Information Technology has few admins.
-My photo-id doesn’t work on the scanners near the frosted doors so I sneak into the offices behind some soon-to-be co-workers.
+My photo-id doesn’t yet work on the scanners near the frosted doors so I sneak into the offices behind some soon-to-be co-workers.

 I’m intercepted by Debbie from Human Resources, who is primly, yet sexily dressed in a pin-striped blue blazer, skirt and white stockings.
 We’re both exactly on time.